 Maine joined RGGI in 2007, when the Legislature voted nearly unanimously to participate.
 The program took effect in 2009, and today RGGI is delivering a cleaner, more efficient electricity sector, and a more energy-independent and competitive economy for Maine.

-RGGI creates incentives for energy efficiency and clean, renewable power – good for our health and a necessary step to achieve our energy independence.
-Read our fact sheet about RGGI benefits.
+Since 2005, RGGI has reduced climate-changing pollution from power plants by half.
+It also creates incentives for energy efficiency and clean, renewable power – good for our health and a necessary step to achieve our energy independence.

-Allowance auctions have taken place quarterly since September 2008, generating approximately $51 million for Maine[1].
-The Efficiency Maine Trust determines how the revenue generated from the sale of credits can be best used for energy efficiency programs and carbon savings.
+Allowance auctions take place quarterly, generating approximately $51 million for Maine.¹ The Efficiency Maine Trust determines how the revenue generated from the sale of credits can be best used for energy efficiency programs and carbon savings.
 Energy efficiency investments from the auction help reduce energy costs for Maine people and businesses.
 By law, Maine invests all RGGI revenue into energy efficiency programs and investments.
-During the first three years (2009-2011)[2], Maine invested $27 million from its sale of carbon credits in energy efficiency projects, generating $80 million in reduced electric bills for Maine businesses and people.
+During the first three years (2009-2011)², Maine invested $27 million from its sale of carbon credits in energy efficiency projects, generating $80 million in reduced electric bills for Maine businesses and people.
 This activity added a total of $92 million to Maine’s economy, including more than 900 jobs.
 This 4-to-1 Benefit-Cost ratio is the highest in the RGGI region.

 RGGI provides numerous economic benefits by stimulating economic investment and supporting energy efficiency and renewable energy technologies.

-RGGI presents an opportunity to save residential, commercial, and industrial customers on electricity bills and help protect against rate increases.
+RGGI presents the opportunity to save residential, commercial, and industrial customers on electricity bills and help protect against rate increases.
 RGGI generates an “energy fund” to help households and businesses save money and invest in energy efficiency.
-Starting in 2013, this fund includes the Home Energy Savings Program (HESP), which helps Maine people lower their home heating costs with weatherization and efficient heating systems.
-RGGI creates a new “carbon market” in the Northeast, with opportunities for everyone from dairy farmers to high-tech companies able to cash in.
-It will help Maine companies compete in the global economy, including places like Europe and Japan, which have already taken actions to combat global warming.
+This fund includes the Home Energy Savings Program (HESP), which helps Maine people lower their home heating costs with weatherization and efficient heating systems.
+RGGI creates a “carbon market” in the Northeast, with opportunities for everyone from dairy farmers to high-tech companies able to cash in.
+It is helping Maine companies compete in the global economy, including places like Europe and Japan, which have already taken actions to combat climate change.

 Key Lessons from RGGI